 Helen has partnered with Algonquin Outfitters to offer you an unforgettable photography adventure in Algonquin Park: a day in the backcountry!

 Slip into your canoe and glide quietly down one of the park's interior creeks that's best known for wildlife viewing.
-This trip is timed perfectly to coincide with the appearance of the highly sought-after golden moose calves.
-Watch cow moose feed at the water's edge, while their calves look on from the shore.
+While there are many different types of wildlife we could encounter, we're crossing our fingers for moose - think cow moose feeding at the water's edge, while her calf looks on from the shore.
 Maybe even capture a tender moment between mum and baby.
+Or watch a bull wade in water full of lilies as he gorges.
 Listen to the call of loons in the early morning, and photograph them as they hunt for food.
 Spend a day on the water, surrounded by gorgeous scenery, as you paddle past beaver lodges, marshy grasses, and among the lilies, soaking in all of Mother Nature's goodness as you go.

 Individualized in-field photography instruction by Helen